 Honors work in physics at Kenyon involves directed research on a topic of contemporary importance in some subfield of physics, through which the honors candidate pursues intensive, individual, potentially publishable research, learning to conduct research and communicate the results at a professional level.

 Each student working toward honors in physics is mentored by an on-campus faculty research advisor.
 Typically, this is a member of the physics faculty, although in some cases the on-campus research mentor may be a member of a closely related department.
-In either case, the candidate’s topic of study is closely related to the research mentor’s professional interests and expertise.
+Any honors project needs to be collaboration between the student and the faculty mentor on the faculty mentor’s research.

 To assure adequate time for the proposed research, honors candidates enroll in the one-unit, year-long course sequence PHYS 497-498 – Senior Honors.
 In order to enroll in PHYS 497-498, students must have the strong support of their proposed research mentor and they must meet or exceed the collegiate minimum cumulative GPA for pursuing honors (or the department must successfully petition on behalf of the student for an exception to that minimum cumulative GPA).
 Honors students must also complete the senior capstone experience in physics; however, certain aspects of the senior capstone are modified or subsumed within the requirements for honors, as outlined below.